 Both extrinsic and intrinsic rewards can help drive behaviors and habits to help you reach your goals.
 “Obtaining a specific external reward, such as praise, recognition, or an award may help you get moving on a weight-loss path, but internal motivation (based on your own internal interests, personal enjoyment, and enhancement) will keep you on that path,” he says.
 To develop new habits, set your sights on developing behaviors that you’ll find satisfying—and give yourself a kick-start by building in some short-term rewards to begin.

 3 tricks to help you achieve your goals

-Focusing on even relatively minor achievements releases spikes of dopamine in your body—your brain’s way of recognizing rewards and motivation, says Mantell.
-Set small goals that focus on the steps needed to get to where you want to go instead of focusing solely on the finish line.
-For instance, if you want to build up to running a 5K, plan in a reward every time you can add just 1K to your usual run.
+To raise your dopamine levels, set small goals rather than setting your sights on the finish line.
+For instance, if you want to build up to running a 5K, plan to extend your regular runs by just 1K a week.
 By breaking down large goals into smaller, realistic ones, you create a motivation-refueling station for yourself.

 When you’re aiming to accomplish a specific task, ask yourself, “will I?”
 Then tell yourself, “I will.”
-This tactic—questioning yourself—has a stronger influence on motivation than just telling yourself you’ll do it, according to a small study that was published in the journal, Psychological Science.
+Questioning yourself has a stronger influence on motivation than just telling yourself you’ll do it, according to a small study that was published in the journal, Psychological Science.

 The bottom line?
 Rewards and motivation go hand in hand.
-So: whether it’s that gold star, a congratulatory note, or a prize, next time you’re feeling stuck or need a little push, reward yourself.
+So: whether it’s that gold star, a congratulatory note, or a WellnessWins reward, the next time you’re feeling stuck or need a little push, treat yourself.